-Your sole duty at this time is to determine the guilt or innocence of the defendant under the indictment in this cause and restrict your deliberations solely to the issue of guilt or innocence of the defendant.
+Your sole duty at this time is to determine whether the defendant is guilty or not guilty under the indictment in this cause and restrict your deliberations solely to that issue.

-Following the arguments of counsel, you will retire to
+Following the arguments of counsel, you will retire to consider your verdict.

+J. Michael Wilkinson, Judge Presiding

-Joan Campbell, Judge 248th District Court Harris County, TEXAS consider your verdict.
+184th District Court Harris County, TEXAS